 I've experienced some deep-seated realizations from Dr. Estés' work on the Wise Woman archetype and conversations I had with my "cronette" circle.
 I highly recommend her audio books if this topic calls to you.

-There's also Barbara G. Walker's book on the topic, which is from 1985, but still an interesting read with historical references in her usual fashion and a bibliography six-pages-deep.
+There's also Barbara G. Walker's book on the topic, which is from 1985, but still an interesting read with historical references as per usual and bibliography six-pages-deep.
 If you're a fan of Walker's work, you might enjoy: The Crone: Woman of Age, Wisdom, & Power.

 The Divine Muses Oracle is finishing up production and about to set sail.
 ETA is sometime this summer!
 If you want to be notified of its arrival, please subscribe to get updates.